If you are a visitor and normally reside outside of the European Union, you may be entitled to a VAT refund.

-Bring your purchases, receipts and the forms at the border and allow some extra time prior to your departure.
+Bring your purchases, receipts and the refund forms to one of the VAT offices at the border crossing and allow some extra time prior to your departure.
 If your store hasn’t offered an instant refund, you may get your money at your last EU stop.
 Keep in mind that not all countries on the European continent are part of the EU.
 If you bought an expensive watch in Zurich, be sure to have your forms stamped before you cross the border.

 4. Go to customs